Should A Buyer Get A Realtor to Rent to Own?

 Additionally, your realtor knows the right questions to ask, which saves you from following up with questions.
-You pay for your own legal fees, and lawyers charge by the hour.
+You pay your own legal fees, and lawyers charge by the hour.
 Therefore, it’s much more efficient for a realtor who handles these situations daily to ask questions.
 If the buyer goes directly, the lawyer must take time to explain context that a realtor would already know.

 Rent to own is a subject that isn’t heavily discussed in realtor education.
 Therefore, unless you get a realtor in an investment background, it will be difficult to find a realtor that knows a lot about it.
-The reason is because realtors do their job to get paid.
+The reason is that realtors do their job to get paid.
 Commission from a rent to own deal is extremely small.
-Up front, the realtor gets commission from your option payment to the seller.
+Up front, the realtor gets a commission from your option payment to the seller.
 Which is a relatively low amount.
 It will be difficult to find a realtor who is willing to help you look for a rent to own property.